About Ukraine

 FACTS:

 Some 82,000 children are said to live in orphanages in Ukraine.
 However, Ukrainian activists put the number closer to 200,000.
+These numbers are from before the war.

 The 2014 U.S. State Department's Trafficking in Persons Report (TIP) stated, "Children in orphanages and crisis centers continue to be particularly vulnerable to trafficking within Ukraine."